danielmcnz/2D-Game/Readme.md

-# Chunginator Engine
+# OpenGL Game

-2D Game Engine using OpenGL currently in the early stages of development.
+A Game using OpenGL currently in the early stages of development.

 Only supported for Windows.